smcgdub/MS4_In_Safe_Hands/README.md

 ![Image of webhook order in Stripe](media/readme_images/event_and_webhook_received.png)

-* And the user is also receiving their confirmtation email detailing their order correctly (Screenshot below):
+* And the user is also receiving their confirmation email detailing their order correctly (Screenshot below):

 ![Image of webhook order email](media/readme_images/webhook_confirm_email.png)